Reinforcement Learning for Robotic Manipulation using Simulated Locomotion Demonstrations: Environments

 \textbf{Fetch Arm Non-rigid Object Environments}.
-We build non-rigid object manipulation tasks based on the \textit{PickAndPlace} task from the fetch arm single object environments.
-Instead of using the original rigid block, we have created a non-rigid object by hinging some blocks side-by-side alone their edges as shown in Fig.~\ref{fig:flex_obj_task}.
-A hinge joint is placed between two neighbouring blocks, allowing one rotational degree of freedom (DoF) along their coincident edges up to $180\degree$.
+We build non-rigid object manipulation tasks based on the \textit{PickAndPlace} task.
+Instead of using the original rigid block, we have created a non-rigid object by hinging some blocks side-by-side along their edges as shown in Figure \ref{fig:flex_obj_task}.
+A hinge joint is placed between two neighbouring blocks, allowing one rotational degree of freedom (DoF) along their coincident edges up to $180^o$.
 We introduce two different variants: \textit{3-tuple} and \textit{5-tuple}.
 For the \textit{$N$-tuple} task, $N$ cubical blocks are connected with $N-1$ hinge joints creating $N-1$ internal DoF.
-The target pose has $3N$-dimension describing the desired 3D positions of all $N$ blocks, which are selected uniformly in each episode from a set of predefined target poses (see Fig.~\ref{fig:flex_obj_task}).
+The target pose has $3N$-dimension describing the desired 3D positions of all $N$ blocks, which are selected uniformly in each episode from a set of predefined target poses (see Figure \ref{fig:flex_obj_task}).
 The robot is required to manipulate the object to match the target pose.
-The reward is zero when all the $N$ blocks are within a $2$cm range to their corresponding targets, otherwise the reward is given a value of $-1$.
+The reward is zero when all the $N$ blocks are within a $2$cm range to their corresponding targets, otherwise $-1$.
 Robot actions and observations are similar to those in the \textit{PickAndPlace} tasks, excepting that the observations include the position, rotation, angular velocity, relative position and linear velocity to the gripper for each block.
 The episode length is $50$ time-steps for both \textit{3-tuple} and \textit{5-tuple}.

+\textbf{Object Locomotion Environments.} For each robotic manipulation task described above, we use an object locomotion task where we first learn $\nu_\theta$, $Q^\nu$ and $\gI_\phi$.
+Here, we detail the observation and action space differences between object locomotion and robotic manipulation tasks.